sylphxltd/zen/packages/rapid-signal-vue/README.md

 # @rapid/signal-vue

-Vue integration for Zen Signals with auto-unwrap and lifecycle management.
+Vue integration for Rapid Signals with auto-unwrap and lifecycle management.

 ## Installation